-Approximately 50%-70% of earnout provisions reviewed as part of the ABA studies used either EBITDA or revenue as the principal earnout metric.
-Source: ABA Private Target Mergers and Acquisitions Deal Points Studies
+Approximately 50%-70% of earnout provisions reviewed in the ABA studies use either earnings before interest, taxes, depreciation, and amortization (EBITDA) or revenue as the principal earnout metric.

 Buyers tend not to agree to operate the post-closing target business consistent with past practice or to take actions to maximize the earnout.
 These covenants are seen in 30% or less of reported transactions, as shown by the chart below.
-Source: ABA Private Target Mergers and Acquisitions Deal Points Studies